 What is the aim of the online ballot service?

 The aim is to develop a standardised process for centrally-run digital consultative ballots that can be quickly and easily rolled out for any consultative ballot.

 - Cross-channel member engagement journeys that make members aware of the issues and ballot and get them to participate.
 These go across digital channels (email, SMS and social media) and print (leaflets and flyers) to be handed out by departments.

 - Technology solutions that allow members to participate quickly and easily and also give them the opportunity to update their details as they go.

 - Data and analytical products including dashboards and reports that indicate how ballots are going, where participation has been strongest and how these might translate into action in any future statutory ballot.

-An initial set of technology, communications and data products is already developed and was trialled in Scotland for a ballot of Local Government members in March 2017.
-This is now being reviewed, and further improvements are planned.
+An initial set of technology, communications and data products was developed and was trialled in Scotland for a ballot of Local Government members in March 2017.
+This was reviewed, and further improvements made to systems and resources.